anonymousICPC/cookframe/README.md

   *RSF were generated using:* Java2RSF.

 "The RSF files contain information such as actual software artifacts (and are described below).
 Domain-model files specify the valid verbs for these token-level RSF files.
-An RSF triple can represent an arc between two nodes to the graph editor: arcType startNodeName endNodeName.
 For example, using a domain model that has Function and Data type nodes interconnected by call and data access arcs, a token-level RSF stream then contains triples like:"

     call    main          printf